clcar23/Python-Live-Project/README.md

 ![live-project-snip-15](https://user-images.githubusercontent.com/92751822/153731828-3ef9a64e-827c-4168-9ad5-c373e7a93f57.png)

 ## Skills Learned
-- Working in a Agile environment with other developers in creating a project together.
+- Working in a Agile environment with other developers in creating a project together with Azure DevOps.
 - Connecting through Discord for Daily Stand-ups and helping each other with debugging.
 - Using the PyCharm IDE, very useful.
 - Using Chrome Dev Tools to pinpoint bugs and help with styling.